|Nutrition Facts (per serving)|

 Gather the ingredients.

 Layer 1/3 of the sliced potatoes in the bottom of the dish, slightly overlapping them.

 Scatter about 1/3 cup cubed ham over the bottom potato layer, if using.

 Lightly season with salt and pepper.
 Sprinkle with 1/3 of the minced parsley and dot with 1/3 of the butter.

 Repeat the layers.
 Finish by evenly sprinkling the top layer with cheese and paprika, if using.

 Whisk the sweet rice flour with 1/2 cup milk until smooth.
 Add the remaining milk and whisk to combine.

 Pour over the potatoes and add more milk, if necessary, to just cover the top of the potatoes.

 Bake in the oven until the potatoes are tender when pierced with a fork and the top is golden brown, about 1 hour.

 Let stand for 20 minutes before serving.

 Serve as a side to your next dinner and enjoy.

 - Make sure your work surfaces, utensils, pans, and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
-If the label is not clear and if you are in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.
+If the label is unclear and if you are in doubt, do not buy or use a product before contacting the manufacturer to verify that the product is free of gluten.